codeliftproject/curriculum/0-introduction/readme.md

 <a id="prework">0.1: Prework</a>
 ---------------------

 + Verify you computer has a modern web browser.
-We recommend the latest version of Chrome or Firefox
+We *highly* recommend using the latest version of Chrome or Firefox
-+ Install a text editor.
-We recommend Sublime Text
++ **Do:** Install a text editor.
+We recommend [Sublime Text](http://www.sublimetext.com/)
++ **Do:** Decide on a note-taking/journaling format.
+You are going to be learning a lot of information, and you will need a place to store it.
+You can use a physical notebook, a Google doc, Evernote.
+Do what works for you, but make sure you have a place to store your notes, questions, and reflections

 <a id="whyprogramming">0.2: Why Programming?</a>
 -----------------------